-Tragedies have overcome some friends who boasted of thousands of different resentments being described.
+Tragidies have overcome some friends who boasted of thousands of different resentments being described.
 Baffling for years, I gradually discovered that few if any of these episodes was completely "analyzed" (3rdEd.BBp70).
-Noth unlearned and unwritten were answers to the Big Book question, "What should we have done instead?"
+Unlearned and unwritten was an answer to the Big Book question, "What should we have done instead?"
 The 12&12 steps 4 and 5 discusses taking adviceand learning.

 In other words about this crucial life and death detail, much more is needed than a statement of the event and barebones listing of character defects.
 "What should we have done instead?", inspired for me a return to college to learn logic, communication skills and other courses to "grow in effectiveness."
 (BBp84).

 While helping others work on steps 4 and 5, we have all studied and improved skills for better sober living.

 I help 4th stepers process today's grudges through the entire step 4